 - hypertension: high blood pressure

-- prerenal azotemia: high levels of nitrogen waste in the blood
+- prerenal azotemia: kidney disorder marked by high levels of nitrogen waste in the blood

 - glomerulonephritis: a type of inflammatory kidney damage